Advertisement / Annons:

 Here too an angle bracket will be made, quite easy here as there are mounting holes in the right places to fit it with.

-With all these parts, I came a long way, it felt good to get this finished so I can concentrate me on the final goal.
-I have had time to test-drive motor, some problems with the program but Vincent at USB-Focus struggling to solve it on and it is not worse than that it should be possible to use it already now.
+With all these parts, I have came a long way, it felt good to get this finished so I can concentrate me on the final goal.
+I have had time to test-drive the stepper motor, some problems with the program but Vincent at USB-Focus struggling to solve it on and it is not worse than that it should be possible to use it already now.